 IRA Rules: 8 Things You Need to Know

-It's especially important to understand how each type of IRA works when it comes to things like contributions, tax deductibility, and withdrawals because these features can affect your finances now and down the road.
+The IRS allows for several types of individual retirement accounts (IRAs), each with its own rules.
+It's especially important to understand how each IRA type works when it comes to things like contributions, tax deductibility, and withdrawals because these features can affect your finances now and down the road.

 Here are eight key facts to help you make an IRA decision that's right for you.

-1. You may be able to contribute to an IRA, even if you have a 401(k)
+1. You may be able to contribute to a traditional or Roth IRA, even if you have a 401(k)

 2. Your income could be too high for a Roth IRA

 Higher income levels can reduce the amount you're allowed to contribute to a Roth IRA or make you ineligible for the year.
-If you're a single filer, for instance, your modified adjusted gross income (MAGI) must be below $138,000 for 2023 to contribute the maximum amount.
-And contributions phase out once your MAGI reaches $153,000.
-Married couples filing jointly must have a MAGI below $218,000 for 2023 to contribute the maximum amount, with contributions phasing out at $228,000.
+If you're a single filer, for instance, your modified adjusted gross income (MAGI) must be below $153,000 for 2026 to contribute the maximum amount, and contributions phase out once your MAGI reaches $168,000.
+Married couples filing jointly must have a MAGI below $242,000 for 2026 to contribute the maximum amount, with contributions phasing out at $252,000.

-3. Your tax deduction for traditional IRA contributions may be limited
+3. Your tax deduction of traditional IRA contributions may be limited

-If you (and your spouse) don't have a retirement plan at work, traditional IRA contributions are fully tax deductible.
-However, if you're single and have a plan at work, or you and your spouse both have plans at work, the amount you can deduct depends on your income and filing status.
-For example, single filers must have a MAGI of $73,000 or less to take the full deduction for 2023.
-Single filers with a MAGI between $73,000 and $83,000 can get a partial deduction.
-And those with a higher MAGI can still contribute but won't get a deduction on their 2023 taxes.
+Traditional IRA contributions are fully tax deductible if you (and your spouse) don't have a retirement plan at work.
+However, if you're single and have a plan at work or if you and your spouse both have plans at work, the deductible amount depends on your income and filing status.
+For example, single filers must have a MAGI of $81,000 or less to take the full deduction for 2026.
+Single filers with a MAGI between $81,000 and $91,000 can get a partial deduction.
+And those with a higher MAGI can still contribute but won't get a deduction on their 2026 taxes.

-4. Roth IRA contributions aren't tax deductible, but you can take money out tax-free
+4. Roth IRA contributions aren't tax deductible, but you can withdraw them tax-free

 Roth IRAs may offer more flexibility than traditional IRAs when it comes to withdrawing your money.
-You can withdraw your contributions anytime for any reason.
-And once you turn 59 ½ and have had the account for at least five years, you can also withdraw any growth or earnings on your investments with no tax or penalty.
+You can withdraw your contributions anytime for any reason tax-free.
+And once you turn 59½ and have had the account for at least five years since your first contribution to it, you can also withdraw earnings on your investments with no federal income tax or penalty.
 If you expect to be in a higher tax bracket in retirement, this could lead to greater tax savings.

-5. If you have more than one IRA, your total contributions can't go over the limit
+5. If you have more than one IRA, your total contributions can't go over the annual limit

-For 2023, you can contribute up to $6,500 to a traditional IRA or Roth IRA if you're under 50—or up to $7,500 if you're 50 or older.
-You can contribute to multiple IRAs in the same year (for example, a Roth and a traditional IRA).
-But your combined contributions can't exceed the annual maximum.
+For 2026, you can contribute up to $7,500 to a traditional IRA or Roth IRA if you're under 50—plus an additional catch-up contribution of $1,100 if you're 50 or older.
+You may contribute to multiple IRAs in the same year—for example, a Roth and a traditional IRA—but your combined contributions can't exceed the annual maximum.
 Your contributions also can't exceed your earned income for the year.

 6. Early IRA withdrawals can trigger a 10% penalty, but there are exceptions

-In most cases, you'll owe a 10% penalty if you take contributions or earnings out of a traditional IRA before age 59 ½.
-With a Roth IRA, you must be 59 ½ and have had your account for at least five years to withdraw earnings, or you'll owe a penalty and income tax.
-But the IRS does allow exceptions, such as a first-time home purchase, educational expenses, unreimbursed medical costs, birth or adoption costs, and a few others.
+Many IRA rules affect withdrawals, especially early withdrawals.
+In most cases, you'll owe a 10% penalty if you take contributions or earnings out of a traditional IRA before age 59½.
+The 10% penalty rule for Roth IRAs can be complicated, but for earnings to be both penalty and tax-free, you must be 59½ and have had your account for at least five years since your first contribution.
+The IRS does allow exceptions, such as a first-time home purchase, educational expenses, unreimbursed medical costs, birth or adoption costs, and a few others.

 7. You can leave an IRA to your heirs

-Another benefit of an IRA is that you can name beneficiaries to inherit it.
-Heirs don't pay a penalty for taking the money out before age 59 ½.
+Another feature of an IRA is that you can name beneficiaries to inherit it.
+Heirs don't pay a penalty for taking the money out before age 59½.
 But if they inherit a traditional IRA, they'll owe income tax on withdrawals.
-If you leave your heirs a Roth IRA, they can withdraw the money tax-free.
+Beneficiaries of a Roth IRA can withdraw the both the earnings and contributions tax-free at the federal level as long as the original owner held the account at least five years before dying.
 Other rules apply to inherited IRAs, so be sure to understand your options.

-8. Traditional IRAs require you to take taxable withdrawals starting at age 73—Roth IRAs don't
+8. Traditional IRA rules require you to take taxable withdrawals starting at age 73 or 75—Roth IRAs don't